Delayed payments can be one of the most frustrating parts of running a business — not to mention how financially crippling it can be.

 Send Out Reminders at Regular Intervals

 In a perfect business environment, every invoice would be paid within a few days.
-Yet most invoices take at least weeks or even months to get paid- and that can be tough on a business’ cash flow.
+Yet most invoices take at least weeks or even months to get paid- and that can be tough on a business’s cash flow.
 This is why it’s very imperative to hone your follow-up skills.
 Sometimes a quick call or email is all that’s needed.
-Otherwise, it’s usually recommended to do three follow-ups: three days before due date; one day after the due date; and one week after due date.
-Better yet, set up an automatic reminder from your invoicing solutions, so you don’t have to keep too many tabs on which clients have paid and which have not (https://www.entrepreneur.com/article/223885.
+Otherwise, it’s usually recommended to do three follow-ups: three days before the due date, one day after the due date, and one week after the due date.
+Better yet, set up an automatic reminder from your invoicing solutions so you don’t have to keep too many tabs on which clients have paid and which have not.

 Maintain a Good Rapport With Clients

 Dealing with clients means you are in a business relationship, so concentrate on developing excellent communication lines and understanding each other.
 In case payment becomes a problem, a healthy relationship can provide an easy way to work through it so that both parties can arrive at a solution without hurting the relationship.
 Ensuring that there is a positive correlation between you and your clients will help prevent any issues from arising.
 All things considered, a good relationship can be the gentle push people need to get a payment on their way.